bloveless/dotfiles/private_dot_config/nixpkgs/README.md

 nix run . switch -- --flake . --impure
 ```

 `nix run . switch` is short for `home-manager switch` later. `--` helps it understand which flags are for nix run vs to pass into home-manager switch.
-(See reference #1)
+(See resource #1)

 Impure here is required so the the non free packages can be included.